MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/New-PSSessionConfigurationFile.md

 ## NOTES

-- The *Visible* parameters, such as **VisibleCmdlets** and **VisibleProviders**, do not import items into the session.
+- Parameters, such as **VisibleCmdlets** and **VisibleProviders**, do not import items into the session.
 Instead, they select from among the items imported into the session.
-For example, if the value of the **VisibleProviders** parameter is the Certificate provider, but the **ModulesToImport** parameter does not specify the **Microsoft.PowerShell.Security** module that contains the Certificate provider, the Certificate provider is not visible in the session
+For example, if the value of the **VisibleProviders** parameter is the Certificate provider, but the **ModulesToImport** parameter does not specify the **Microsoft.PowerShell.Security** module that contains the Certificate provider, the Certificate provider is not visible in the session.
 - `New-PSSessionConfigurationFile` creates a session configuration file that has a .pssc file name extension in the path that you specify in the **Path** parameter.
-When you use the session configuration file to create a session configuration, the `Register-PSSessionConfiguration` cmdlet copies the configuration file and saves an active copy of the file in the **SessionConfig** subdirectory of the `$pshome` directory.
+When you use the session configuration file to create a session configuration, the `Register-PSSessionConfiguration` cmdlet copies the configuration file and saves an active copy of the file in the **SessionConfig** subdirectory of the `$PSHOME` directory.

   The **ConfigFilePath** property of the session configuration contains the fully qualified path of the active session configuration file.
-You can modify the active configuration file in the `$pshome` directory at any time using any text editor.
+You can modify the active configuration file in the `$PSHOME` directory at any time using any text editor.
 The changes that you make affect all new sessions that use the session configuration, but not existing sessions.

-  Before using an edited session configuration file, use the `Test-PSSessionConfigurationFile` cmdlet to verify that the configuration file entries are valid
+  Before using an edited session configuration file, use the `Test-PSSessionConfigurationFile` cmdlet to verify that the configuration file entries are valid.

 ## RELATED LINKS